ahmedzbyr/taealam/terraform_examples/ansible_gce_init/README.md

   }
 ```

-Here `source` is a file or directory, `destination` is where we want on the node. `connection` to connect to the node.
+In this snippet, `source` points to the local file or directory, `destination` specifies where to place the files on the GCE node, and `connection` defines the SSH connection details.

-We are using `metadata` configuration to setup the ssh and copy it using that, we are using the same connect for `remote-exec`.
+## 4. Terraform Script

-### 4. Terraform Script
+Here we orchestrates the GCE instance provisioning and Ansible setup.
+It involves several steps:

-1. The script begins with defining variables, including the `project_id`, which should be replaced with your specific project ID.
+1. Defining variables such as `project_id` (replace it with your project ID).
-2. It generates an RSA key pair using the `tls_private_key` resource, which will be used for SSH access to the GCE instance.
+2. Generating an RSA key pair for SSH access (`tls_private_key` resource).
-3. The `google_compute_instance` resource defines the GCE instance configuration, including its machine type, name, zone, boot disk, networking details, and service account settings.
+3. Configuring the GCE instance (`google_compute_instance` resource) with settings like machine type, zone, and service account.
-4. Within the `metadata` section, it specifies SSH keys for secure access to the instance.
+4. Setting up SSH access via metadata.
-5. Using the `provisioner "file"`, it copies the Ansible deployment files from your local machine to the GCE instance.
+5. Using `provisioner "file"` to copy Ansible deployment files.
-6. The `null_resource` named `remote_example` uses a `provisioner "remote-exec"` to execute a series of shell commands on the GCE instance.
-These commands perform various tasks, including setting up SSH keys, installing Ansible, and configuring Ansible settings.
+6. Leveraging a `null_resource` with `provisioner "remote-exec"` to run various shell commands for Ansible setup.
-7. The `depends_on` attribute ensures that the `null_resource` provisioning only starts after the GCE instance is created.
+7. Ensuring proper dependencies between resources.

-This Terraform script provisions a GCE instance, prepares it for Ansible deployment, and installs the necessary software for further configuration.
+This script fully prepares the GCE instance for Ansible automation.

 ```hcl
 # Project